Introduction on Types of Liquor Consumers in China

 These are the infrequent consumers of liquors.
 Casual Value-Buyers are less engaged with spirits-drinking culture and have limited knowledge of spirits in the market.
 When they do make purchases, they prefer low-priced spirits—often to mixed–and are highly receptive to promotional offers.

-Closing Thoughts Types of Consumers of Spirits in China
+Closing Thoughts Liquor Consumers in China

 The preferences and mindset of potential consumers matter for foreign companies that want to succeed in China’s highly competitive spirits market.
 To construct a strong marketing strategy that can increase a company’s chances of success in the market, knowledge of the different groups of consumers is necessary.
 In future articles, we will discuss how to appeal to each group effectively.